-As any property division attorney, in Fort Lauderdale or further afield, can attest to, a division of marital property can be one of the most contentious aspects of a divorce.
+As any property division lawyer in Fort Lauderdale or further afield, can attest to, a division of marital property can be one of the most contentious aspects of a divorce.
 While emotions are running high and both spouses are coming to terms with the changes in their lives, deciding who owns what can be more complicated than you may expect.
 In a high net worth divorce, where there is a considerable amount of high-value property to divide, this process can be even tenser.
 People can easily become very attached to the property, and there can be arguments over who is entitled to what.
 In Florida, the law dictates that the concept of equitable distribution to determine the division of assets and debts.

 In the case of the pending divorce of Rudy Giuliani, this means that there could be a prolonged legal battle over two South Florida properties.
 After Giuliani’s third wife, Judith, filed for divorce recently, he hinted at some dispute over the $4 million condos, saying that the properties would need to be divided.

 Property Division Can Be Less Traumatic with the Services of a Fort Lauderdale Attorney